In a recent podcast episode, I spoke about how shakes are the ONLY supplement product that I recommend for weight loss.

 Don’t Overdose on Vitamins

-I’m going to show you two different pictures of the Nutrition Facts Panel on two different shake products we have.
+I’m going to show you two different pictures of the Nutrition Facts Panel on two different shake products.

 The point of sharing it, though, is to compare it against another high-quality shake powder that’s a bit different: